facile-it/facile-it.github.io/content/blog/eng/a-redux-pattern.md

 Back to the elevator example.
 The saga starts when a component (`Elevator`) dispatches a command (`start`) which starts a saga called `ElevatorSaga`.

-The saga is responsible for the following slice of state:
+The saga is responsible for the following slice of the state:

 ```typescript
 type Status = "busy" | "ready" | "out of service";